- What is an Airbnb Payment Scam?

 The Listing Is Fraudulent

 Since paying outside the app is against Airbnb rules, chances are, your ideal vacation rental is not as advertised.
-Some travelers have arrived at their destination only to find out the property is already occupied by the owner, who had no idea someone listed their property on Airbnb.
+Some travelers have arrived at their destination only to find out the property is occupied by the owner, who had no idea someone listed their property on Airbnb.

 You Are Unable to Get a Refund